opencybersecurityalliance/kestrel-lang/docs/language.rst

 -----

 The command ``APPLY`` is an *enrichment* hunt step to compute and add attributes to Kestrel variables.
-Enrichment here includes the computation of enriched data, e.g., malware detection analytics, and associating the data to the entities, e.g., adding the detection labels to the entities.
+Enrichment, in this context, includes the computation of enriched data, such as malware detection analytics, and associating the data to the entities, such as adding the detection labels to the entities.

 Syntax
 ^^^^^^